 Asking Alexandria – Morte Et Dabo

-This song features a fast intro riff which fully takes advantage of the low C, as you’ll notice with a lot of music written in Drop C tuning.
+This song features a fast intro riff that fully takes advantage of the low C, as you’ll notice with a lot of music written in Drop C tuning.

 As I Lay Dying – Through Struggle